triposat/Marvin-Assistant/README.md

     ```python
     webbrowser.open(f"https://www.youtube.com/results?search_query={Test_string}")
     ```

 - ### Search on Google:<a name="goog"></a>
+  - Here's how it works:

+First, it asks the user to enter something they want to search for on Google.
-  - It will first ask the user for input, and with the help of the ***Webbrowser*** module, it performs all the operations.
+With the help of a special module called "Webbrowser," it performs the search operation.
+It opens a web browser window and shows the search results on Google.

     ```python
     Test_string = input(placeholder="YouTube Search", required=True)